grepruby/ERC20-Token-On-Hyperledger/README.md

 - cli
 - chaincode

 Check them using `docker ps` and `docker volume ls`.
 We also created a channel name `mychannel` between Org1 and Org2, both the peers of each org are a part of this channel.
-Then installed our chjaincode on `peer0` of each org and instantiated our chaincode, naming it `mycc`.
+Then installed our chaincode on `peer0` of each org and instantiated our chaincode, naming it `mycc`.
 You can see the logs of respective peer/chaincode using:

 ```sh
 docker logs <peer identity> // type peer and then tab to see your options
 docker logs <chaincode identity> // type dev and then tab to see your options
 ```

-> Note: For debugging you can access your chaincode's and peers logs `docker logs <press TAB to see options>`; and If you don't see a container for chaincode (dev-peer0.org1.techracers.com-mycc-1.0) then there was a problem instantiating our token chaincode.
+> Note: For debugging you can access your chaincode and peers logs `docker logs <press TAB to see options>`; and If you don't see a container for chaincode (dev-peer0.org1.techracers.com-mycc-1.0) then there was a problem instantiating our token chaincode.

 ## Let's play with our token